active-interest/seo-ultimate/readme.txt

 * **Where's the documentation?**
 	SEO Ultimate's documentation is built into the plugin itself.
 Whenever you're viewing an SEO Ultimate page in your WordPress admin, you can click the "Help" tab in the upper-right-hand corner to view documentation for the area you're viewing.

+* **How do I disable the attribution link?**
+	The attribution link is disabled by default.
+It only appears if you enable it.
+You can re-disable it the same place you enabled it: under `Settings > SEO Ultimate`.

 * **How do I uninstall SEO Ultimate?**
 	1. Go to the `Settings > SEO Ultimate` admin page and click the "Uninstall" tab.
 	2. Click the "Uninstall Now" button and click "Yes" to confirm.
 SEO Ultimate's files and database entries will be deleted.